dernasherbrezon/georef-lrpt/README.md

   2. Generate 2 separate tiff files from the same .vrt using gdalwrap.
 For the filename ```2022_12_20_18_44_50_142_-55_-173_-11.vrt``` two commands need to be executed  ```gdalwarp -tps -overwrite -te 142 -55 180 -11 -of GTiff 2022_12_20_18_44_50_142_-55_-173_-11.vrt 2022_12_20_18_44_50-left.tiff``` and ```gdalwarp -tps -overwrite -te -180 -55 -173 -11 -of GTiff 2022_12_20_18_44_50_142_-55_-173_-11.vrt 2022_12_20_18_44_50-right.tiff```

 Then left and right images can be added to the map.
-On the screenshot below the right image is drawn without alpha channel, just to highlight wrapped tiff
+On the screenshot below the right image is drawn without alpha channel, just to highlight wrapped output.

 ![Nice anti-meridian support](/docs/anti-meridian.png?raw=true)